tdewolff/minify/README.md

 - `KeepWhitespace` do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 ## Usage
 Any input stream is being buffered by the minification functions.
 This is how the underlying buffer package inherently works to ensure high performance.
-The output stream however is not buffer.
+The output stream however is not buffered.
 It is wise to preallocate a buffer as big as the input to which the output is written, or otherwise use `bufio` to buffer to a streaming writer.

 ### New
 Retrieve a minifier struct which holds a map of mediatype &#8594; minifier functions.